Commercial Fire Sprinklers

 FSE can offer systems designed to BS EN 12845 and BS 9281 as well as Safe Contractor accreditation.

-The company has, over the years, been involved in some challenging projects from colleges and schools to large manufacturing plant.
-The company works with some of the UK’s leading national companies and manufacturers installing and servicing effective sprinkler systems throughout the UK.
+The company has, over the years, been involved in some challenging projects from colleges and schools to large manufacturing plants.
+FSE works with some of the UK’s leading national companies and manufacturers, installing and servicing effective sprinkler systems across the country.

 In summary sprinklers save lives, buildings, stock, assets and jobs.
 They also prevent the accidental release of carbon gasses into the environment by reducing fires.